alanm20/Macross30text/README.md

 - == you will get a  GOP_out/data/gop/gop_battletext.gop.trn file. copy it to gop_mod/data/gop/gop_battletext.gop (see import instruction below)
 - == [ optional end ]
 - ==
-- Import just the modified .gop file to gop archive : first create a new empty path contains the modified gop_battletext.gop file
+- Import just the modified .gop file to gop archive : first create a new directory path reflecting the extract file path. copy and rename *.gop.trn to *.gop file
 -           mkdir  gop_mod/data/gop/
--           copy    gop_out/data/gop/gop_battletext.gop.trn  gop_mod/data/gop/
+-           copy    gop_out/data/gop/gop_battletext.gop.trn  gop_mod/data/gop/gop_battletext.gop
 -            # the following command give the new path to quickbms to reimport all files in that path back to out/gop file
 -           quickbms.exe -r -w  macross_fsts.bms data_out/gop gop_mod
 -            # if you get prompt for whether to use experimental reimport feature, anwser 'y'